 Ion of a metal is usually the positively charged part of the compound, for example, aluminum, magnesium or sodium, and might be in the organic group.
 The inorganic hydroxides consist of alkali and alkali earth metals are important industrial alkalis like calcium hydroxide and sodium hydroxide.

-The hydroxide attached to electropositive can ionize itself and liberate hydrogen cation (H+) converting the parent compound as an acid.
+The hydroxide attached to electropositive can ionize itself and liberate hydrogen cation (H+) converting the parent compound to an acid.
 On the other hand, many of inorganic substance having the word hydroxide in their name are the covalent compound containing hydroxyl groups but not the ionic compounds of hydroxide ion.

 Due to the self-ionization reaction, the hydroxide ion is a natural part of water.